Aggregate Production Operations (APOs): General Best Management Practices (BMPs)

 The further dust-producing operations are from site boundaries, the less likely they will create a nuisance for any neighbors.

-A naturally vegetated or replanted buffer area can help minimize erosion, protect water quality, and reduce the flow and velocity of stormwater.
+A naturally vegetated or replanted buffer area can help minimize erosion, protect water quality, and reduce the flow and velocity of stormwater runoff.
 It may also block wind or reduce its speed, lessening the amount of dust blown off-site.
+In some cases, non-vegetative wind fences can be used to similarly reduce ground level wind velocities.

 Vegetated buffer zones are most effective around the perimeter of an APO, or adjacent to sensitive environmental features or urban areas.
 Consider utilizing a combination of plants that are effective during all seasons.